agude/agude.github.io/_posts/2023-07-24-radwagon_long_term_review.md

 ### Motor

-The bike uses a rear hub motor that can put out 750 Watts and easily bring the bike up to it's computer limited top speed of 20 miles per hour.
+The 750W rear hub motor easily brings the bike to its 20 miles per hour computer-limited top speed.
 The bike has a throttle, which I love for getting started from a stop, and enough power to carry me, two kids, and some balance bikes up a steep hill.
 The downside though is the hub motor puts a lot of stress on the rear wheel.

 ### Flaws